• Skip to primary navigation

 fava bean hummus served on crispy corn bread with sliced red onions

-Motivated by the fact that we had just returned from a holiday and the fact that I desperately needed to grocery shop - but was far too exhausted to bother - I found myself digging to the bottom of the freezer and pulling out a bag of frozen fava beans.
+Motivated by the fact that we had just returned from a holiday and the fact that Iย desperatelyย needed to grocery shop - but was far too exhausted to bother - I found myself digging to the bottom of the freezer and pulling out a bag of frozen fava beans.
 A purchase I made because...
 I don't even know why.
 I've never used fava beans before, not in any form.
-But there they were at Walmart of all places, and I never, ever shop at Walmart, most certainly not for food.
-And since I found myself at this place I rarely go with a product in my hand I've never seen before (likely because I've never looked for it before), I determined that I obviously needed to take advantage of the circumstances and buy this something I have never used or tasted at a store I never shop at.
+But there they were at Walmart of all places, and I never, ever shop at Walmart, it's just not convenient for me.
+And since I found myself at this place I rarely go, with a product in my hand I've never seen before (likely because I've never looked for it before) and I decided that I obviously needed to take advantage of the circumstances and buy this thing I have never used or tasted at a store I never shop at.
 Obviously.

 Also, I figured frozen must be similar to fresh and must be better than canned or dried.
 Although I haven't had dried or canned fava beans to compare to.
-Further justifying a purchase of a thing I had no plans for.
+Further justifying the purchase of something I had no plans for.

 What is Bissara?